rajiinio/rajiinio.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Deb Raji, a PhD student in Computer Science at UC Berkeley.
+Hi!
+I'm a PhD student in Computer Science at UC Berkeley.
 I work on various topics related to the legal and institutional accountability required for machine learning systems to be deployed safely.

 More specifically, I’m interested in (1) how model engineering choices (from evaluation to data choices in model development) impact model behaviour and outcomes in deployment, (2) how different stakeholders participate in, interpret and make use of measurements of machine learning model performance in deployment (3) what this means in terms of consumer protection, product liability, procurement, anti-discrimination practice and other forms of legal and institutional accountability related to functional harms.